Educational Leadership (Post-Secondary) EdD

 Please review the EdD Application Processes for further details.

-Frequently Asked Admission Questions on the Dean of Graduate Studies website.
+Frequently Asked Admission Questions on the Graduate and Postdoctoral Studies website.

 This program is designed for the working professional with a flexible schedule to accomodate your demanding lifestyle.